sagemath/sagewiki_to_gh-2022-10-10/days4/projects/doc.md

 [:days4/projects/: Other SAGE Days 4 Project]

+ * M Albrecht: Go through the wiki and clean it up, write more documentation,  and check what content should be added to the documentation

  * Revise the guided tour part of the '''SAGE tutorial''' to much better reflect the symbolic calculus functionality, its pros, cons, etc.
  * W Stein: '''Documentation'''.
 Have teams describe how to do the following in tutorial fashion, with all examples automatically doctested:
   * Use SageX to create an interface to a C library (case study -- GMP-ECM).